MindsGaming/minds-install-sh/README.md

     5. Run docker-compose up -d nginx to launch the docker
     6. Navigate to http://localhost:8080 to view your develpment instance.

-## Official docs and install guides
+## Official docs and install guides for Minds
 https://github.com/minds

 ## Remember this is a community project not a Minds project.